-Before you can update the handheld device or collar software, you must connect the handheld device (page 12) or the collar (page 12) to the computer.
+Before you can update the handheld device or collar software, you must connect the handheld device (Connecting the Handheld Device to a Computer) or the collar (Connecting the Collar to a Computer) to the computer.

 You must update the software on the handheld device and collar separately.